pmartins/EasySurvey/README.md

-# EasyQuests
+# EasySurvey
-A web app to easily build quetionaires.
+A web app to easily build surveys.